A blurred image of people in the street

 1. Be a member of Division of Forensic Psychology (DFP) and

-2. Be on a BPS accredited course
+2. Be on a BPS or HCPC accredited course

 Assessment criteria

-• Competence: The extent to which this person's work has demonstrated excellence in research methodology (for example using innovative techniques).
+• Competence: The extent to which this person's work has demonstrated excellence in research methodology (for example using innovative techniques)

-• Influence: The extent to which this person's research has contributed to knowledge, practice or policy.
+• Influence: The extent to which this person's research has contributed to knowledge, practice or policy

-• Science: The extent to which this person has produced quality research (for example gaining quality samples, addressing real world problems etc.).
+• Science: The extent to which this person has produced quality research (for example gaining quality samples, addressing real world problems etc.)

-• Visibility: The extent to which this person's research has demonstrated the value of Forensic Psychology?
+• Visibility: The extent to which this person's research has demonstrated the value of Forensic Psychology

 Guidance for nominations